Advanced Varicose Vein Care

 2. Corrective (Procedural) Treatment

-Minimally invasive procedures designed to close or remove malfunctioning superficial veins, including:
+Corrective treatment involves minimally invasive procedures designed to close or remove malfunctioning superficial veins responsible for venous reflux.

 Corrective treatment options are described in more detail on our Methods of Varicose Vein Treatment page.

-- Closure of the primary refluxing (problem) veins
+- Closure of the primary refluxing (axial) veins

 - Follow-up ultrasound evaluation

-- Treatment of remaining smaller varicose or branch veins as needed
+- Treatment of remaining branch or residual varicosities as needed

-All available treatments work by closing or removing abnormal superficial veins.
-There are no procedures that repair or rebuild damaged veins.
-Treatment is intended to relieve symptoms, improve circulation, and slow disease progression—not to cure CVI.
+All currently available treatments work by closing or removing abnormal superficial veins.
+There are no procedures that repair or rebuild damaged vein valves.

 Why Only Superficial Veins Are Treated